 Access to the rear of the Central Control Panel is necessary for replacement of: the clock battery, panel light bulbs and the water pump fuse.
-To get behind, remove the attaching screws, grasp the center, pull down, and swing the panel out and forward (see photos).
+To get behind, remove the attaching screws, grasp the center, pull down, and swing the panel out and forward.

-The Excella has a new Motorola AM-FM multiplex radio (stereo), and 8 track cartridge tape deck.
-It is equipped with a "fadar" control which allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front or rear speakers.
+A new Motorola AM-FM multiplex radio (stereo), and 8 track cartridge tape deck are available.
+It has controls with an additional "fadar" which allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front or rear speakers.